Engine Cylinder Leakage

 The air-fuel charge no longer cools the intake valve with direct fuel injection.
 If the intake valve is not seated correctly, air escapes past the valve and into the intake manifold.
 It creates a hissing sound at the throttle body.

-Air pressure escapes past the exhaust valve and through the tailpipe.
-If air is exiting through the PCV outlet, the piston rings are faulty.
+Air pressure escapes past the exhaust valve and out of the tailpipe.
+If air exits through the PCV outlet, the piston rings are faulty.
 If air bubbles appear from the radiator neck, the head gasket (most likely), the cylinder head, or the block's deck are at fault.
 Always refer to the manufacturer's specifications before performing any automotive test.